Students are introduced to the roles required for the creation and production of film.

 The top films in each category are shown at the festival.
 Each film is required to be less than eight minutes in length and will be judged by a panel of experts and professionals in the film, television, and theatre industry.

-View past winners of the Five16 Film Festival on their YouTube channel.
+View past winners of the Five16 Film Festival on our YouTube channel.

 The Emerging Filmmakers contest began in 2017 as an opportunity to showcase films created by students currently enrolled in high school.
 It provides high school student filmmakers with an opportunity to showcase their films in front of their peers and UNW film students.
 Films submitted must be in the categories of comedy, drama, music video, documentary, and animation.
 Student films are judged by Northwestern faculty, alumni, and film professionals from around the country.